Designing a Plaque

 First, choose the metal you know you want.
 Then, choose the size category, and then the actual size.
 From that point you get to type in what you want the plaque to say (this is by far the fastest way to get a proof and the quickest for delivery).
 You choose the border, texture, background color, and mounting method.
 You can even upload a file.

 Once your order gets into our system, we begin working on a proof for you to look at and also a specifications sheet that calls out what you want.
 You need to approve the proof before we can submit to the foundry.
-We generally ship the plaque within 3 weeks after your approval of the proof.
+We generally ship the plaque within 2 weeks after your approval of the proof, so you should allow 3 weeks total for production and shipping.